 Large Amano Shrimp (Caridina multidentata)

 The Amano Shrimp (Caridina multidentata), also known as the Yamato Shrimp, is one of the most popular and durable freshwater aquarium shrimp species.
 It is a relatively larger shrimp than the many popular dwarf shrimp species and it also typically has a much longer potential lifespan of several years.

 The Amano Shrimp, like most shrimp, lives in large colonies and spends most of its time foraging for food.
 It is possibly the most voracious eater of algae in the aquarium and is not only a very active, outgoing species, but it is also very useful as a solution to fighting algae issues.
 It aggressively feeds on most varieties of algae and, in appropriate numbers, will often eradicate even the most persistent algae growth on plants and other aquarium decorations.
 It is also very effective in eating decaying plant matter, such as shed leaves and needles of aquarium plants.
 However, it does not bother or damage live plants.

 Our large Amano Shrimp can make excellent companions to some of the medium-sized fish that are popular in planted aquaria.
 Angelfish, Ram cichlids, Blue Badis, and larger Rainbowfish are all among the massive list of fish that would easily prey on dwarf shrimp but are generally compatible with large Amano Shrimp.
-This shrimp is an excellent option for the fish lover who wants to expand into shrimp and add some activity as well as invaluable constant maintenance to the aquarium.
+This shrimp is an excellent option for the fish lover who wants to expand into shrimp and to add some activity as well as invaluable constant maintenance to the aquarium.

 This shrimp is a scavenger and is very useful in planted and nano aquariums.
 The bulk of its diet is biofilm, algae, and decaying plant matter so it will work diligently to clean up detritus in any aquarium.
 It feeds constantly, so it displays constant activity.
 In a less mature aquarium, it should be fed high quality flake and mini pellet dry foods with high algae/spirulina/plant content.
 GlasGarten Bacter AE is also a superb food, as it will dramatically increase biofilm growth in the aquarium.

 - Among the most durable freshwater shrimp species